I've heard about antibody testing for COVID-19. What is antibody testing? Is it the same as testing to diagnose COVID-19?

 When is antibody testing done and why is it important?

 If test results show that you have antibodies, it indicates that you were likely infected with COVID-19 at some time in the past.
 It may also mean that you have some immunity.
-But the World Health Organization cautions that there's a lack of evidence on whether having antibodies means you're protected against reinfection with COVID-19.
+But there's a lack of evidence on whether having antibodies means you're protected against reinfection with COVID-19.
 The level of immunity and how long immunity lasts are not yet known.
 Ongoing studies will eventually reveal more data on this.

 The timing and type of antibody test affects accuracy.
-If you have testing too early in the course of infection, when the immune response is still building up in your body, the test may not detect antibodies, so you may have to wait several days to get tested.
-Also, the U.S. Food and Drug Administration (FDA) authorized and verified certain antibody tests, but many tests with questionable accuracy are now on the market.
+If you have testing too early in the course of infection, when the immune response is still building up in your body, the test may not detect antibodies.
+So antibody testing is not recommended until at least 14 days after the onset of symptoms.
+The U.S. Food and Drug Administration (FDA) authorized specific antibody tests, but tests with questionable accuracy are still on the market.

 What tests are used to diagnose COVID-19?

-The FDA approved two types of tests for diagnosing COVID-19 — molecular and antigen.
+The FDA approved these types of tests for diagnosing a COVID-19 infection:

-- Molecular test.
-This test detects genetic material of the virus using a lab technique called polymerase chain reaction (PCR).
-Also called a PCR test, a health care worker collects fluid from a nasal or throat swab or from saliva.
-Results may be available in minutes if analyzed onsite or one to two days if sent to an outside lab.
-Molecular tests are considered very accurate when properly performed by a health care professional, but the rapid test appears to miss some cases.
-The FDA also approved certain COVID-19 at-home test kits, available only with doctor approval: A nasal swab kit and a saliva kit.
-The sample is mailed to a lab for testing.
-The FDA warns consumers against buying unapproved home tests, because they may be inaccurate and unsafe.
+- PCR test.
+Also called a molecular test, this COVID-19 test detects genetic material of the virus using a lab technique called polymerase chain reaction (PCR).
+A fluid sample is collected with a nasal swab or a throat swab, or you may spit into a tube to produce a saliva sample.
+Results may be available in minutes if analyzed onsite or a few days — or longer in locations with test processing delays — if sent to an outside lab.
+PCR tests are very accurate when properly performed by a health care professional, but the rapid test can miss some cases.

 - Antigen test.
-This newer COVID-19 test detects certain proteins that are part of the virus.
-Using a nasal or throat swab to get a fluid sample, antigen tests can produce results in minutes.
-Because these tests are faster and less expensive than molecular tests are, some experts consider antigen tests more practical to use for large numbers of people.
-A positive antigen test result is considered very accurate, but there's an increased chance of false negative results — meaning it's possible to be infected with the virus but have negative antigen test results.
-So antigen tests aren't as sensitive as molecular tests are.
-Depending on the situation, the doctor may recommend a molecular test to confirm a negative antigen test result.
+This COVID-19 test detects certain proteins in the virus.
+Using a nasal swab to get a fluid sample, antigen tests can produce results in minutes.
+Others may be sent to a lab for analysis.
+A positive antigen test result is considered accurate when instructions are carefully followed, but there's an increased chance of false-negative results — meaning it's possible to be infected with the virus but have a negative result.
+Depending on the situation, the doctor may recommend a PCR test to confirm a negative antigen test result.

 What do I do if I'm interested in a COVID-19 diagnostic test or an antibody test?